nathanjhood/OrfanidisBiquad/README.md

 # Creating the coefficients;

 First, we need to create an input (Xn), and output (Yn), and our 6 coefficients for gain multiplication, the results of which are summed together using linear addition.
-We can start with an arrangement that simply passes the audio sample from input to output unchanged;
+We can start with an arrangement that simply passes the audio sample from input to output unchanged.

+Here's some pseudo-code to get us started with a template;

     {